open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart.md

           interval: 1m
           # ocmConfig is required, if the OCM repository requires credentials to access it.
           # ocmConfig:
-    # Component refers to the OCMRepository, downloads and verifies the OCM component version descriptor.
+    # Component refers to the Repository, downloads and verifies the OCM component version descriptor.
     - id: component
       template:
         apiVersion: delivery.ocm.software/v1alpha1